 The real estate market in Mandeville is continually bolstered by the many commuters who cross the Lake Pontchartrain bridge to work in New Orleans and Metairie.

-The ability to buy affordable housing with a nice yard is a huge attraction to many workers who make the daily commute.
+The ability to buy affordable housing with a nice yard is a huge attraction to many home buyers who make the daily commute.
 There are plenty of options in Mandeville with quick access to the bridge ranging from condos and garden homes as low as 70,000 up to luxury estate homes priced well over one million dollars all of which are just minutes from the bridge.

 Relocate America has voted Mandeville as one of its top 100 places to live in 2004, 2005, 2006, 2007, 2008, and 2009.
 Google also awarded Mandeville with its eCity award in 2013 as a city whos small business community was most effective at using the internet to attract more customers.
+Mandeville is consistantly in the top three for best cities to live in Louisiana.